 If you’ve annotated your website with structured data, you can use “website crawl” when selecting a feed input method to have Google create a product data feed based on the structured data you’ve provided on your website.

 - Your landing page cannot change based on information about the user, such as if you adapt prices based on a user’s IP address or browser type.

 - Structured data must match the values that are shown to the user.
-Providing incorrect data on your product landing pages is a violation of our webmaster guidelines.
+Providing incorrect data on your product landing pages is a violation of our web developer guidelines.